Could AI Actually Replace PR Pros?

 Create a team to brainstorm which areas of your organization would benefit most from adopting AI technology.
 Some good starting points include media monitoring, social listening and posting.

 Taking the time to get comfortable with artificial intelligence now will yield tremendous value later.
-Get more ideas from Cookerly about embracing AI in public relations.
+Get more ideas from Cookerly about embracing AI in public relations, or search for additional technology insights from Worldcom PR partners.

 Cookerly PR is an award-winning marketing communications firm based in Atlanta, Georgia.
 Since 1991, Cookerly has focused on powering perceptions through media relations, managing reputations through effective crisis communication, producing measurable results with digital marketing and developing integrated marketing strategies for clients.